Do you need a bachelor’s degree to be successful in nursing? Technically, no. But with today’s fast-moving nursing landscape, that’s changing.

 It’s a trend that has been growing ever since, prompted by the “magnet” designation given by the American Nurses Association (ANA) to hospitals with high levels of education among their nurses, as well as a position statement from the American Association of Colleges of Nursing (AACN).
 That statement said changes in health care required nurses to practice across many disciplines and function with more independence as well.
 To meet that goal, the Association now recognizes a bachelor’s degree in nursing as a minimum educational requirement.

-Additionally, The Institute of Medicine has issued a call that 80 percent of America’s nurses have a bachelor’s or master’s degree by 2020 – just four years from now.
+Additionally, The Institute of Medicine has issued a call that 80 percent of America’s nurses have a bachelor’s or master’s degree by 2020 – just a few years from now.
 And a significant number of nurses today agree with the initiative, pointing to the high stakes of their jobs when it comes to quality patient care and patient safety.

 So, while the demand for registered nurses continues to be strong, new nursing candidates planning to enter the field may want to consider a Bachelor of Science in Nursing (BSN), or plan for their ADN to be an intermediary step toward a BSN once they gain some experience.
 Current RNs should think about taking an RN-to-BSN bridge program – often with an online component – geared toward working nurses.